BogdanBlazkowiz/DND-STAT-TRACKER/README.md

 Got tired of notepad

 ## How to install?
-Simply grab the folder that applies to you, and use your browser of choice to open the index.html file inside.
-(Firefox has some permission issues, so if you use it, most likely will need some error searching online to fix it)
+Simply grab the folder that applies to you, and simply open dnd-stat-tracker.exe, it'll pop up in your browser and be ready to go!

 ## How to use?
 Fill out the sheet with the necessary information about the characters on first use.
 The download button will save all the information to a json file, hold on to it.